epfl-ada/ada-2023-project-goodgradeplease2023/README.md

 Use english ones as a sort of average

 Extra dataset are the ones of the games if not included in the original

-The results (shift in attention) depends on the lockdown intensity, correlated in mobility decrease

-This project aims to show the relationship between mobility and the wikipedia pages frequented.
-The story

-Research Questions:
-- How did wikipedia traffic change in each country (language of the pages accessed)
-- Is there a relationship between this change and the mobility